 If you’re planning to buy half a dozen t-shirts or wool sweaters this season, I’m pretty sure the founders of Unbound Merino would expect you to take your business elsewhere.
 But if you’re interested in just buying one high-quality merino t-shirt or sweater in the next several years, you’re probably the customer they’re looking for.

-Forgoing anything remotely flashy, Dima was dressed from head to toe in the brand’s best-selling color: Black.
+At the conference, Dima was dressed from head to toe in the brand’s best-selling color: Black.
 Specifically, he was wearing a neat, cozy looking merino wool hoodie, and their new men’s merino travel pants.

 That outfit, as it turned out, is about a quarter of his entire wardrobe.

-He told me his company’s goal is to encourage people to buy higher quality pieces of clothing and fewer of them.
 I asked if that meant they had fewer seasons than most clothing brands, and he one-upped me.
 “We’re season-less.”

-Context: Style without the push of Fashion
+Unbound Merino’s Philosophy: Style without the push of Fashion

 Traditional fashion companies have two annual seasons – spring/summer and fall/winter, so they market new designs twice a year.
 But now, many brands have four seasons.
 And fast-fashion companies come out with new designs every week.
 Yep, that’s 52 new seasons a year, to encourage us to drop by their stores continuously, buying as many cheap clothes as possible.